-READY TO MAKE 2017 THE YEAR WHERE YOU LOVE YOUR JOB?
+READY TO MAKE 2018 THE YEAR YOU LOVE YOUR JOB?

-Good, because we have 10,000+ job openings for you to peruse right now.
+Good, because we have openings for you to check out now.

 Ultimately, subtracting and decluttering your to-dos leads to getting more done (I’m no mathematician, but I promise you this math checks out).
 As Kee states, “[M]y greatest change has come from doing less.
 It means that whatever I am doing, I do it better.”